Credit Reporting Policy

-Credit Data and other personal information provided by us to credit reporting bodies such as Veda and Dunn & Bradstreet may be included in reports provided by credit reporting bodies to other credit providers, to assist them to assess your credit worthiness.
+Credit Data and other personal information provided by us to credit reporting bodies such as Equifax and Dunn & Bradstreet may be included in reports provided by credit reporting bodies to other credit providers, to assist them to assess your credit worthiness.

 If a customer fails to meet its payment obligations or commits a serious credit infringement, we may be entitled to disclose this information to credit reporting bodies.
 A serious credit infringement includes:

 - fraudulently obtaining a loan;

 - fraudulently evading (or attempting to evade) obligations in relation to a loan; or

 - an act that a reasonable person would consider indicates an intention to no longer comply with obligations in relation to a loan.

 You may contact a credit reporting body to request that it does not: